Search

 3.4 definitions

-Make the API call as generic as possible proving only the mandatory value, in your case provide the API_KEY, the other parameters are optional.
+Make the API call as generic as possible providing only mandatory values, in your case provide the API_KEY.
+The other parameters are optional.
 Copy the output.

 4. Test the documentation (swagger editor)